DynamicSanitizer/DySan/README.md

 # DySan

-This repository gathers the ressources (i.e., datasets and source codes) associated to the paper DYSAN: Dynamically sanitizing motion sensor data against sensitive inferences through adversarial networks submitted to ICML 2020.
-More precisely, we list the different datasets used in our evaluations and present a short guide to reproduce results.
-We also explain how to use our implementation of the comparative baselines we consider to assess the performance of DySan.
+This repository gathers the ressources (i.e., datasets and source codes) associated to the paper DySan: Dynamically sanitizing motion sensor data against sensitive inferences through adversarial networks.
+More precisely, we list the different datasets used in our evaluations and present a short guide to reproduce results for both DySan and the considered comparative baselines.
+If you have any question, do not hesitate to drop a message at dynamicsanitizer@gmail.com.

 ## Dependency